algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x69
 - Stack: ..., A: []byte &rarr; ...
-- delete key A from a global state of the current application
+- delete key A from the global state of the current application
 - Availability: v2
 - Mode: Application